Houston Heights Neighborhood Guide

-The Heights even had its own municipality until the City of Houston annexed the Heights in 1919.
+The Heights had its own municipality until the City of Houston annexed the neighborhood in 1919.

-Houston Heights real estate started to bounce back around 1990 due to gentrification (average income increases and average family size decreases).
-Urban professionals, most of whom worked in Downtown Houston, began purchasing historic homes and renovated/replaced it with newer upscale homes.
+Houston Heights real estate started to bounce back during the 1990s due to gentrification (average income increases and average family size decreases).
+Urban professionals, most of whom worked in Downtown Houston, began purchasing historic homes.
+Some were renovated, while others were torn down and replaced with newer upscale homes.

-Today, Houston Heights is a diverse mix of renovated Victorian-themed houses and newly built single-family homes and townhomes.
+Today, Houston Heights is a diverse mix of renovated Victorian-themed houses and new construction single-family homes and townhomes.